 Abstract

-Humans and animals have to balance the need for exploring new options and exploiting existing options that are known to be good.
+Humans and animals have to balance the need for exploring new options and exploiting known options that yield good outcomes.
 This tradeoff is known as the explore-exploit dilemma.
 To better understand the neural mechanism underlying how humans and animals solve the explore-exploit dilemma, a good animal behavioral model is critical.
-Most previous explore-exploit studies in rodents used ethologically unrealistic operant boxes and reversal learning paradigms which have certain limitations.
-In such paradigms, the decision to abandon a currently bad option is confounded by the need for exploring a novel option for information collection, making it difficult to separate different drives and heuristics for exploration.
-A model-free win-stay lose-shift strategy is efficient in handling the reverse learning which discourages and doesn’t allow for observing model-based planning behavior in exploration.
-In this study, we investigated exploration in rats using a spatial navigation Horizon Task (Wilson et al., 2014) adapted to rats to address the above limitations.
+Most previous explore-exploit studies in rodents used ethologically unrealistic operant boxes.Reversal learning paradigms in which the decision to abandon a currently bad option is confounded by the need for exploring a novel option for information collection, make it difficult to separate different drives and heuristics for exploration.
+Model-free win-stay lose-shift strategies are efficient in handling the reverse learning paradigms in that they discourage exploration, Such approaches however do not allow for observing model-based exploration behaviors, such as utilizing prior information or adaptation based on the volatility of the environment.
+In this study, we investigated exploration using a spatial navigation Horizon Task (Wilson et al., 2014) adapted to rats to address the above limitations.
 We compared the rat performance to that of humans using identical measures.
-Overall, we found a good correspondence between human and rats and established this task as a new rodent model for studying the explore-exploit decision making processes.
+Given the similarities and important disparity observed between human and rats, we revealed a more complex nature of explore-exploit behavior than previously thought.

-Keywords: explore-exploit dilemma, directed and random exploration, win-stay lose-shift, planning horizon
+Keywords: explore-exploit dilemma, directed and random exploration, win-stay lose-shift, self-guided vs free exploration

 Introduction

-Humans and animals constantly face the choice between exploiting options that are known to be good and exploring unknown options in the hope of discovering better options for the future.
-Humans face this dilemma in scenarios from simple choices like deciding whether to explore a new restaurant for dinner, to important life decisions such as deciding whether to explore a new career, while animals face it when deciding whether to explore and forage for food, territory and mate.
+Humans and animals constantly face the choice between exploiting options that are known to be good and exploring unknown options in the hope of discovering better future outcomes.
+Humans face this dilemma in scenarios from simple choices like deciding whether to try a new restaurant for dinner, to important life decisions such as deciding whether to explore a new career, while animals face it when deciding whether to explore and forage for food, territory or mate.
 The cognitive ability to balance exploration and exploitation is vital to animal and human’s survival and success.
-In recent years, the study of explore-exploit decisions in humans and animals have become an active field (Mehlhorn et al., 2015, Wilson et al., 2020).
+In recent years, the study of explore-exploit decisions in humans and animals have become an active field of investigation (Mehlhorn et al., 2015, Wilson et al., 2020).

-Although an optimal solution to explore-exploit decisions is, in general, computationally intractable (Bellman, 1954), humans and animals are thought to use approximations or heuristics in making explore-exploit decisions.
+An optimal solution to explore-exploit decisions is, in general, computationally intractable (Bellman, 1954), leading humans and animals to use approximations or heuristics.
 Previous research revealed that subjects were likely to use one or both of two main heuristics.
 The first is an information-driven heuristic known as directed exploration in which action is biased towards the more uncertain option (Krebs et al., 1978, Meyer and Shi, 1995, Banks et al., 1997, Frank et al., 2009, Steyvers et al., 2009, Lee et al., 2011, Payzan-LeNestour and Bossaerts, 2012, Zhang and Yu, 2013, Wilson et al., 2014) .
-The second is an error-driven heuristic known as random exploration, in which exploratory actions with suboptimal estimates of value are chosen by chance (Kao et al., 2005, Badre et al., 2012, Wilson et al., 2014, Gershman, 2018, 2019).
+The second is an error-driven heuristic known as random exploration, in which exploratory actions with suboptimal estimates of reward value are chosen by chance (Kao et al., 2005, Badre et al., 2012, Wilson et al., 2014, Gershman, 2018, 2019).
 In particular, recent studies showed that humans were able to adapt the extent to which they explore with the horizon context, i.e. the number of future choices remaining (Wilson et al., 2014).
-Horizon adaptation is thought to be a hallmark of exploration.
+Horizon adaptation is thought to be a hallmark of effective exploration.